jordan-public/pessimistic-zk-fair-liquidation/README.md

 ![problem](./images/problem.png)

-Yet, we should ***not allow anyone to induce liquidations*** via market manipulation, MEV or Flash Loans.
+The protocol should ***not allow anyone to induce liquidations*** via market manipulation, MEV or Flash Loans.
 The problem in on-chain trading is that the liquidation points are public and the attacker can take advantage of this.

 ![problem](./images/attack.png)